robert-delwood/Description_Finder/README.md

 **Close all levels**.
 This closes all levels for each endpoint.

 **Automatically copy to clipboard** (checkbox).
 This sets the default capability for automatically copying descriptions to the clipboard.
 There may instances when you want to see the field structures but not copy descriptions to the clipboard.<br>
-It checked, descriptions are copied to the clipboard.<br>
+* If checked, descriptions are copied to the clipboard.<br>
-If unchecked, descriptions are copied to the clipboard.
+* If unchecked, descriptions are copied to the clipboard.

 ## Caveats
 *Description_Finder* is offered and used as is.